okrasnov/okrasnov.github.io/_teaching/2014-spring-teaching-1.md

 Sorry!
 We are still under construction!

-#---
-#title: "Teaching experience 1"
+---
+title: ""
-#collection: teaching
+collection: teaching
-#type: "Undergraduate course"
+type: ""
-#permalink: /teaching/2014-spring-teaching-1
+permalink: /teaching/2014-spring-teaching-1
-#venue: "University 1, Department"
-#date: 2014-01-01
-#location: "City, Country"
-#---
+venue: ""
+date:
+location: ""
+---

+Sorry!
+We are still under construction!

-#This is a description of a teaching experience.
+This is a description of a teaching experience.
 You can use markdown like any other post.